LiaoWC/Nuclei-Instance-Segmentation/README.md

    ```

 4. Make augmentation data: follow the instruction of `make_augmentation_data.ipynb` and run all the cells.
 Augmentation
    data will be produced and saved in "aug/".
+(If you want to inference only, this part can be skipped.)

 ## Train